 The preparation of these Consolidated Financial Statements is in conformity with accounting principles generally accepted in the United States ("US GAAP") which requires management to make estimates and assumptions that affect the reported amounts in the financial statements and accompanying notes.
 These estimates are based on historical information, current trends, and information available from other sources.
 Actual results could differ from these estimates.

 Fiscal Year

 The Company's fiscal year ends on the last Saturday in August.
-For financial reporting purposes, fiscal 2015 and fiscal 2014 consisted of 52 weeks, and fiscal 2013 consisted of 53 weeks.
+For financial reporting purposes, fiscal 2016, fiscal 2015 and fiscal 2014 consisted of 52 weeks.

 Cash and Cash Equivalents